 After you have an accident is NOT the time to learn about what your policy covers and does not cover.
 It’s important to know, up front, what kind of insurance coverage you have, so that you can make the intelligent choice to change your coverage or add additional protections BEFORE you need them!

-The Lawyers listed in our directory have been handling Biker injury cases for years and are very familiar with motorcycle insurance policies.
+The Lawyers listed in the Biker Justice USA directory have been handling Biker injury cases for years and are very familiar with motorcycle insurance policies.
 They aren’t trying to sell you insurance and have no skin in that game.

 But, they can look at your policy and honestly tell you what kind of coverage you have, and how much it will (or won’t) protect you and your loved ones in an accident.